gravitational/teleport/docs/4.2/aws_terraform_guide.md

 5 - Click the link to launch the Teleport web UI and finish setting up your user.
 You will need to scan the QR code with an TOTP-compatible app like Google Authenticator or Authy.
-You will also set a password for the `teleportadmin` user on this page.
+You will also set a password for the `teleport-admin` user on this page.

 Once this user is successfully configured, you should be logged into the Teleport web UI.